-You’ll be making a difference by helping children learn English through our Exchange Program up to 20 hours per week.
+In this Exchange Program, you’ll be making a difference by helping children learn English, up to 20 hours per week.
 No experience is needed, we provide training on our teaching method!

 Volunteering and Costs

 Volunteers live in eastern and mid-western provinces in China.

 —Spring: Depart up to about 4 weeks after the end of the Chinese New Year, in February or early March – return home the third week of June.
 The Chinese New Year varies each year, check projected dates here.

 —Summer: Currently no summer program available